auspiciousdiviner/OmegleIRC/README.md

 OmegleIRC
 =========

-A simple interface for chatting on omegle through IRC using [Pyomegle](https://code.google.com/p/pyomegle/)
+A simple interface for chatting on omegle through IRC using urlib

 #####What works:
   * Connecting to omegle